Last Updated on July 9, 2023

 The Belavi Portable Gas Pit with Locking Lid (Product Code: 704421) is a Aldi Find.
 That means it’s only in stores for a limited time.
 Once it’s gone it’s gone, at least until it comes back, if it does come back.

-At the time of this post, the gas pit is $69.99.
+As of 2023, the gas pit is $69.99, which is the same price as in recent years.
 Most ones I see online are well over $100, so this appears to be a pretty good deal for a pit.
 The pit connector in the picture appears to be the same one used in a 20-pound propane tank, like the ones you would use in a gas grill.

 While the ad doesn’t list dimensions, a helpful reader wrote in to inform us that the pit measures 18.5″ L x 18.5″ W x 14.65″ H (46.99 cm L x 46.99 cm W x 37.21 cm H).